-Yoga Retreat Hawaii: Yoga Oasis is a solar-powered sanctuary tucked into the rainforest caters to yogis seeking peace and adventure.
+Yoga Oasis is a solar-powered yoga sanctuary tucked into the Hawaiian rainforest and caters to yogis seeking peace and adventure.

 About Yoga Oasis Hawaii